Korean War Legacy Project

 Patrol Duties

 Bernard Clark went on a variety of patrols during his time in Korea.
-He calls these patrols "recce" (reconnaissance).
-"Recce" patrols consisted of five men and entailed going out to a point and returning with the intent to keep an eye on things in no man's land.
-His listening patrol consisted of three men who went out into no man's land and sat in a location all night to listen for enemy movements.
+He calls these patrols "recce" (reconnaissance), consisting of five men and entailed going out to a point and returning with the intent to keep an eye on things in no man's land.
+He describes the listening patrol consisting of three men who went out into no man's land and sat in a location all night to listen for enemy movements.
+He recalls one patrol went up a hill with artillery cover but when they feared the cover fire was getting too close they asked for it to be called off, however they were alerted their cover fire had not even started.

 Share this Clip +